gfvioli/gfvioli/README.md

 - 👋 Hi, I’m @gfvioli
 - 👀 I’m interested in Analytics!
-- ✨ Currently working as a Data Scientist/Engineer at [ASML](www.asml.com)
+- ✨ Currently working as a Lead Data Engineer at [ASML](www.asml.com)
-- 🌱 I’m currently finsihing my Masters in Analytics at GATech's OMSA (https://pe.gatech.edu/degrees/analytics)!
+- 🌱 MsC. in Analytics Alumnus from GATech's OMSA (https://pe.gatech.edu/degrees/analytics)!
 - 💞️ I’m looking to collaborate on anything data related.
 - 📫 You can reach me by e-mail at gfvioli@gmail.com